Housing Database · Northeast Florida

 Northeast Florida housing market, by the numbers.

 Median prices by quarter since 2012, true days on market, sale-to-original-list, and the sell-through rate nobody publishes.
-Computed straight from realMLS records, refreshed twice a day.
+Computed straight from realMLS (the Northeast Florida MLS) records, refreshed twice a day.

 Live snapshot·refreshes twice daily